 Non-Ferrous Metal Recycling: What Types of Metal Belong in This Category?31 July 2020

-This is one of the most inquiries we get in the metal recycling industry: “So what’s the contrast among ferrous and non-ferrous materials, at any rate?”
-The appropriate response is in reality entirely straightforward.
-What those distinctions mean with regards to the buying and selling of scrap material, be that as it may, takes more explaining.
+This is one of the most common enquiries we get in the metal recycling industry: “So what’s the contrast among ferrous and non-ferrous materials, at any rate?”
+The appropriate response is entirely straightforward.
+What those distinctions mean with regards to the buying and selling of scrap materials takes more explanation.

 Non-Ferrous Metal Distinctions